LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Introduction_to_Quick_Replies.md

 ### What are Quick Replies

 Many conversations require asking questions with a limited number of possible responses.
-Quick Replies are a group of **chips** (possible responses) that temporarily appear as part of the conversation.
+Quick Replies are a group of actionable, automatic responses that temporarily appear as part of the conversation.

-Once a consumer clicks on one of these chips, a pre-rendered message is sent to the conversation without the consumer having to type it out.
-The chips then disappear after having been clicked.
+Once a consumer clicks on one of the replies, a pre-rendered message is sent to the conversation without the consumer having to type it out.
+The quick replies then disappear after having been clicked.
 This saves the consumer precious time and creates an easy way to enrich the consumer’s experience.

 ![Quick Replies](images/quick-replies.gif)

 One common use case for Quick Replies is when a bot is attempting to direct the conversation outcome (eg. routing a consumer to a specific LiveEngage skill).
-Because these chips (possible responses) are pre-formatted, it enables a bot to continue the conversation freely and smoothly.
+Because these possible responses are pre-formatted, it enables a bot to continue the conversation freely and smoothly.

 Quick Replies are different from Structured Content in that they are temporary in the conversation and not intended for content for promotion.